deepindeed2022/brick/README.md

 # Brick

 ## Introduction

-As a developer, we will use a lot of 3rdparty libs for the open source community.
-We have use a lot of 3rdparty libs from github, google developer community or official website.
+As program developer, we could access a lot of free libraries from the open source community and reference as 3rdparty libs which come from github, google developer community or official website.
+Especially the popularity of open source awareness in world including China, companies, open source organizations are hosting and maintaining projects in the community so that our fresh developers can enjoy the feast.

+> To build our new world on the shoulders of giants.

-## libraries list
+## libraries

 ### gtest